Instabilities in Multi-Asset and Multi-Agent Market Impact Games

 Figure \ref{fig_insta_2_ass} shows also the case $\theta=0$.
 Notably, in this case the oscillations in the second asset disappear.
 This is due to the fact that, since $\Gamma_{0}^1$, ($\Gamma_0^2$), the $\Gamma$ matrix associated with the first (second) virtual asset is equal to $(1+q) \Gamma$, ($(1-q) \Gamma$), the combination of ``fundamental" solutions $\bm{v}$ and $\bm{w}$ are the same for the two virtual assets.
 Thus, at equilibrium the two solutions for the second asset are exactly zero.

 We have shown in a simple setting that having more than one available asset does not help improving the strong stability of the market and increases the threshold value between stable and unstable markets.
-Now, we show that when the number of assets tends to infinity the market does not satisfy the weak stability condition.
-Indeed, in the one asset setting, if we choose a sufficiently large $\theta$ the instability vanishes.
-Therefore, this raises the question of whether the equilibrium instability is still present when the number of assets increases.
+Now, we show that when the number of assets tends to infinity and $G$ does not depend on $M$, the market becomes unstable.
 To this end we introduce the definition of asymptotic stability.